Website and online store for the Galicia Jewish Museum: a modern platform for cultural institution

 We supported both the social and business sides of the Museum through integration with the Ekobilet system and a dedicated donation module.
 Users can support the institution or buy a ticket in just three steps, which directly translates into higher conversion rates and financial stability for the NGO.

-We started with strategic workshops to understand the needs of every part of the Museum.
-We then mapped out user journeys on UX/UI wireframes, making sure that anyone landing on the website — whether buying a ticket or making a donation — would always know exactly what to do next without hesitation.
-After the design phase, we moved into robust development, testing, and final deployment, taking care that subtle animations would add a sense of modernity to the site without distracting from the content.
+We began with strategic workshops to understand the needs of employees across the museum's various departments.
+We then mapped out user journeys using UX/UI mockups, so that anyone who landed on the site, whether purchasing a ticket or donating, wouldn't have to wonder what to do next.
+After the design phase, we moved on to coding, testing, and final implementation, ensuring that subtle animations added a modern touch to the site without distracting from the content.

 Collaboration with the Galicia Jewish Museum delivered measurable results that go far beyond aesthetics.
 The biggest operational success was the flawless migration of over 400 products to the new e-commerce system, carried out with full continuity of sales.